Amos (prophet): Life

 Before becoming a prophet, Amos was a shepherd and a sycamore fig farmer from Teqoaʿ.
 Amos aimed his prophetic message at the northern kingdom of Israel, particularly the cities of Samaria and Bethel.
-Teqoaʿ is often identified with Teqoaʿ south of Jerusalem, but Gary Rendsburg notes that the Teqoaʿ in question was in the Galilee in the Kingdom of Samaria.
+Teqoaʿ is often identified with Teqoaʿ south of Jerusalem, but Gary Rendsburg notes that the Teqoaʿ in question was in Galilee in the Kingdom of Samaria.

-Amos prior professions and his claim "I am not a prophet nor a son of a prophet" indicates that Amos was not from the school of prophets, which Amos claims would qualify him as a true prophet.
-Amos' declaration marks a turning point in the development of Biblical prophecy.
+Amos's prior professions and his claim "I am not a prophet nor a son of a prophet" indicates that Amos was not from the school of prophets, which Amos claims would qualify him as a true prophet.
+Amos's declaration marks a turning point in the development of Biblical prophecy.
 It is not mere chance that Hosea, Isaiah, Jeremiah, Ezekiel, and almost all of the prophets given significant coverage in the Hebrew Bible give first of all the story of their special calling.
 All of them seek to protest against the suspicion that they are professional prophets because the latter discredited themselves by flattering national vanities and ignoring the misdeeds of prominent men.

 The Bible speaks of his prophecies concluding around 765 BC, two years before the earthquake that is talked about in Amos 1:1, "...two years before the earthquake."
 The prophet Zechariah was likely alluding to this same earthquake several centuries later: Zechariah 14:5, "And you shall flee as you fled from the earthquake in the days of Uzziah, King of Judah."

 Jeroboam II (c.
-781–741 BC), the ruler of Israel/Samaria, had rapidly conquered Syria, Moab, and Ammon, and thereby extended his dominions from the source of the Orontes on the north to the Dead Sea on the south.
+781–741 BC), the ruler of Israel/Samaria, had rapidly conquered Syria, Moab, and Ammon, and thereby extended his dominions from the source of the Orontes River on the north to the Dead Sea on the south.
 The northern empire had enjoyed a long period of peace and security marked by a revival of artistic and commercial development.
 Social corruption and the oppression of the poor and helpless were prevalent.
 Others, carried away by the free association with heathen peoples, which resulted from conquest or commercial contact, went so far as to fuse with the Lord's worship, that of pagan deities.

-Amos is the first of the prophets to write down all the messages he has received.
-He has always been admired for the purity of his language, his beauty of diction, and his poetic art.
-In all these respects, he is Isaiah's spiritual progenitor.
+Amos is widely recognised as the first of the prophets to write down all the messages he received.
+Many have admired his language and diction and view him as Isaiah's spiritual progenitor.
 What we know of Amos derives solely from the book that he authored.
-This makes it hard to know who the historical Amos indeed was.